London Marathon Training Plan: Beginners to Advanced!

 • Your stress levels will reduce

-• you may even meet new friend along the journey
+• you may even meet new friends along the journey

 Marathon training is never wasted.

-Of course, this training plan for your London marathon 2023 will mould you into a better person.
+Of course, this training plan for your London Marathon 2025 will mould you into a better person.
 You will be more knowledgeable about your body’s needs, capabilities and downfalls.

 Wrap Up!

-There you have it, your ultimate training plan for London marathon 2023 .
+There you have it, your ultimate training plan for the London Marathon 2025.
 So, the best solution would be to just take it… and run with it!

 “No Human Is Limited”. – Eliud Kipchoge.